 Every month, Google releases new security programs for Android which help in preventing random malware attacks from the internet.
 Especially in cases where vulnerability has been detected that harmful applications may be seeking to exploit.

 To conclude, even though Android is a great OS for downloading apps from the internet, you should still put security measures to protect your device from malware that can cause destruction.
-For a even better security layer, you can check this list of VPN providers that also have options for Android users.
+For a even better security layer, you can check this list of Android VPN apps that also have options for Android users.